 Quick verdict

-| Factor | Option A | Option B / Notes |
+| Factor | USA | Canada |

 |---|---|---|

-| Best fit | flexible programs, strong brand recognition and OPT/STEM OPT possibilities | a recognised destination and study-to-work planning |
+| Best fit | flexible program choice, strong university brands, research depth and OPT/STEM OPT planning | recognised education, clear DLI checks and study-to-work planning when eligibility is confirmed |

-| Main caution | higher total cost, visa scrutiny, health insurance and no guaranteed sponsorship | policy changes, housing pressure and PGWP eligibility details |
+| Main caution | high tuition, health insurance, F-1 scrutiny, limited off-campus work and no guaranteed sponsorship | policy changes, housing pressure, proof-of-funds increases and PGWP eligibility details |

-| Visa focus | F-1 visa, I-20, SEVIS, CPT/OPT rules | study permit, DLI, proof of funds and PAL/TAL where applicable |
+| Visa focus | F-1 visa, I-20, SEVIS, CPT/OPT rules and status maintenance | study permit, DLI, proof of funds and PAL/TAL where applicable |

-| Work rights | work authorization depends on status, eligibility and approval | off-campus work depends on current permit conditions |
+| Work rights | on-campus work is limited; CPT/OPT require eligibility and correct timing | off-campus work depends on current permit conditions and policy at the time of study |

-| Switching | SEVIS transfer can be practical when timing is handled correctly | DLI/program changes must be checked for permit and PGWP impact |
+| Switching / transfer | SEVIS transfer can work well when release dates, start dates and I-20 timing are handled carefully | DLI or program changes must be checked for study permit and PGWP impact |

 Cost and affordability